Fonthill Abbey: Collapse

-Beckford's obsessive haste in erecting the grandiose building, coupled with his wish to achieve heights in the tower which were structurally unsound, and his utilising for this a method of building called "compo-cement" by Wyatt, which consisted of timber stuccoed with cement, led to the eventual collapse of the tower — damaging the western wing of the building too — in 1825.
+Beckford's obsessive haste in erecting the grandiose building, coupled with his wish to achieve heights in the tower which were structurally unsound, and the use of a building method called "compo-cement" by Wyatt, which consisted of timber stuccoed with cement, led to the eventual collapse of the tower—damaging the western wing of the building too—in 1825.
 By this time, Beckford had already sold the building.
 He died in 1844 in Bath.

 The rest of the abbey was demolished c.
 1845.
 Only a small two-storey remnant of the north wing, with a four-storey tower, still stands; this fragment was designated as Grade II* listed in 1966.
 Stone from the site, including windows and carvings, was used in the construction of buildings in nearby Tisbury.

 Fonthill New Abbey

-The western part of Beckford's estate was later acquired by the 2nd Marquess of Westminster, who had a new Fonthill Abbey built in 1846–52 (Pevsner) or 1856–59 (VCH), some 500 metres southeast of the site of Beckford's abbey.
+The western part of Beckford's estate was later acquired by the 2nd Marquess of Westminster, who had a new Fonthill Abbey built in 1846–1852 (Pevsner) or 1856–1859 (VCH), some 500 metres southeast of the site of Beckford's abbey.
 This mansion, designed by William Burn in Scottish Baronial style, was demolished in 1955.

 The stable buildings survive in residential use, as do four lodges at estate entrances, built in or around 1860: Tisbury Lodge, south of Fonthill Gifford church, designed in matching Scottish style by Burn; Lawn Lodge, further south along the same road, also by Burn but in plain ashlar; West Gate Lodge, in the southwest of Beckford's estate, in red and yellow brick; and Stone Gate Lodge, at Beckford's western entrance, in the same brick style.

 Ornamental stonework also survives in the grounds of the former mansion.
 Two groups of four statues, representing the four seasons and the four elements, stand among trees southeast of the site; they are thought to have been bought by the Marquess at the Paris Exhibition of 1855 or 1867.
 To the northwest, close to the site of Beckford's abbey, are three decorated urns on plinths, said to be from the same source.